Skip to main content

 About Hakkasan

 Hakkasan in Shanghai is listed as a Chinese Contemporary restaurant with ¥¥¥ pricing, smart casual dress, a Michelin Plate for 2026.
-The most reliable way to frame it is as a higher-spend Chinese Contemporary choice rather than as a page with verified detail on specific dishes, chef, room size, or service format.
+It is best framed as a higher-spend Chinese Contemporary choice in Shanghai.

 Contemporary Chinese with a Shanghai brief

-The verified cuisine category is Chinese Contemporary, so the safest expectation is a modern Chinese dining experience rather than a confirmed single-regional specialty.
-Specific signature dishes, tasting formats, beverage strengths, chef details are not verified here, so treat those as questions to confirm directly when booking or reviewing the current menu.
+The cuisine category is Chinese Contemporary, so the safest expectation is a modern Chinese dining experience rather than a single-regional specialty.
+Specific signature dishes, tasting formats, beverage strengths, chef details are not listed here, so check directly when booking or reviewing the current menu.

 For diners comparing similar Chinese options in Shanghai, Gastro Esthetics at DaDong and Da Dong (Xuhui) are natural cross-shops.
 Hakkasan is best evaluated on its confirmed basics: Chinese Contemporary cuisine, ¥¥¥ pricing, smart casual dress, its Michelin Plate recognition.